What Languages Are Spoken in Panama

 Some interesting facts:

-For a country whose corners are filled with hundred percent of vibrancy, music, and a multitude of cultural diversity, ethnic groups, and nationalities.
+For a country whose corners are filled with a hundred percent vibrancy, music, and a multitude of cultural diversity, ethnic groups, and nationalities.
 It might be surprising that the English language has the most significant impact on Panamanian Spanish, even with many English words.
-But the funny thing, if you are traveling from America and expecting to meet English speakers, you’ll most certainly be disappointed.
+But the funny thing is if you are traveling from America and expecting to meet English speakers, you’ll most certainly be disappointed.
 Most of those speakers are from Panama City, a country’s commercial and business hub, and the corporate sector requires bilingual workers for official and communication purposes.
-They all have to speak the Panama Languages.
-You can expect youngsters to use slang just like they do in Spain or hear someone say a thing or two in Latin but not many English words, of course.
+They all have to speak the Panama Language.
+You can expect youngsters to use slang just like they do in Spain or hear someone say a thing or two in Latin, but not many English words, of course.

 Another fun fact: dialects